clayne/hacktical-c/README.md

 ```

 ## Platforms
-Since Unix is all about C, and Linux is currently the best supported Unix out there; that's the platform I would recommend for C.
+Since Unix is all about C, and Linux is currently the best supported Unix out there; that's the platform I would recommend.
 There's also Free/Open/NetBSD, which have less support but are equally enjoyable from my experience.

 All of the above support [valgrind](https://valgrind.org/), which makes coding C a lot safer and more productive.

 Microsoft has unfortunately chosen to neglect C for a long time, its compilers dragging far behind the rest of the pack.
 Windows does however offer a way of running Linux in the form of WSL2, which works very well from my experience.

-macOS keeps diverging from its Unix roots, which makes coding C in that environment more and more frustrating.
+macOS keeps diverging from its Unix roots, which makes coding C in that environment increasingly frustrating.

 ## Portability
-The code in this book uses several GNU extensions that are not yet in the C standard.
-Cleanup attributes, multi-line expressions and nested functions specifically.
+The code in this book uses several GNU extensions that are not yet in the C standard; cleanup attributes, multi-line expressions and nested functions specifically.

 Except for nested functions, extensions used in the code should work just as well in `clang`.

-I can think of one feature, `hc_defer()`, which would currently be absolutely impossible to do without extensions.
-In other cases, alternative solutions are simply less convenient.
+I can think of one feature, `hc_defer()`, which would currently be absolutely impossible without extensions.

 ## Chapters
 The content is arranged to form a natural progression, where later chapters build on concepts that have already been introduced.
 That being said; feel free to skip around, just be prepared to backtrack to fill in blanks.